EhsanAsaDev/wallet-microservice/Readme.md

 e.g.
 ```
 {
-"currency":"EUR",
+"currencyType":"EUR",
 "userId":"new-user"
 }
 ```
-Will create new wallet with currency EUR and userId=new-user.
+Will create new wallet with currencyType EUR and userId=new-user.
-The currency id should be present in the reference table 'currency'.
+The currencyType id should be present in the reference table 'currencyType'.

 2. http://localhost:8080/transactions
 With the following JSON in the body:
 ```
 {"globalId":"557",
-"currency":"EUR",
+"currencyType":"EUR",
 "walletId": "2",
 "amount":"20",
 "transactionTypeId":"D",